 Versão em português – LESSON PLAN SAMPLE 1_português

 Is there such a thing as the perfect lesson plan?
-I challenge you, my fellow teacher, to think about that.
-And, most importantly, I offer you one that gets close to greatness – at least that’s what I hope.
+I challenge you to think about that.
+Have you ever delivered a lesson that felt like you rocked big time?

 I designed this lesson plan (click here to get it) about a generic topic that can be understood by everyone, and applied by science, biology, geography, methodology, physics, chemistry, and writing teachers.
 Basically, any teacher can profit from this template and adapt according to their students’ topics and needs.
 I must say it was fun – and a lot of hard work – trying to plan a lesson about the Scientific Method.
 Yes, that’s right!
 That’s what the lesson is about.